HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-08-23-Python-File-and-Exception.md

 ## Append content to a file: append mode, `'a'`

-By opening a file in *append mode* (with argument `'a'`), we can add content to the file rather than writing over existing content---Python doesn’t erase the contents of the file before returning the file object, and any lines we write to the file will be added at the end of the file.
+By opening a file in <i class="term">append mode</i> (with argument `'a'`), we can add content to the file rather than writing over existing content---Python doesn’t erase the contents of the file before returning the file object, and any lines we write to the file will be added at the end of the file.
 Similar to write mode, Python will create an empty file if the file doesn’t exist yet.

 ```python